choefele/swift-lambda-app/README.md

 To deploy your code to Lambda:

-- Run `build-lambda-package.sh` to produce a zip file at .build/lambda/lambda.zip with all required files to upload to Lambda
+- Run `run-integration-tests.sh` to produce a zip file at .build/lambda/lambda.zip with all required files to upload to Lambda
 - Create a new Lambda function in the [AWS Console](https://console.aws.amazon.com/lambda/home) in the US East (N. Virginia) region
  - Use an Alexa Skills Kit trigger
  - Runtime: NodeJS 4.3